fsackur/fsackur.github.io/_unpublished_posts/2019-03-11-Using-reflection-to-get-PSSerializer.md

 False    False    Serializer     System.Object
 ```

-This is a `RuntimeType`, just like the output form calling `GetType()` with no arguments on any object, except that it would be otherwise inaccessible (because it was declared `internal` rather than `public`).
+This is a `RuntimeType`, just like the output from calling `GetType()` with no arguments on any object, except that it would be otherwise inaccessible (because it was declared `internal` rather than `public`).

 Next we get a constructor (note that '.ctor' is a common abbreviation for 'constructor'):